TianqiW98/Stock_EXP/README.md

 # Self Project EXP Stock Status Repository
 Creator: Xinghe ☆☆☆

-Project Description: Mid-Long Term Investment Strategy based on EXP Stock Status Recognition System - Monyhly Decision Model
+Project Description: Mid-Long Term Investment Strategy based on EXP Stock Status Recognition System - Monthly Decision Model
 * Model Description:
     * I am gonna test all stock data in last month data to decide the gradient and renew weekly, helping me to decide on each Friday if I need to move in or not
     * Using weekly generated gradient, I am developed a system to match its accuracy under some creterion for 1.
 EXP matching 2.
 Increasing Gradient